rritec/Cloud-Data-Engineering/01-Azure-Data-Factory(ADF)/ADF13_1_Get Excel Number of Sheets Dynamically and load it.md

         @dataset().pSheetIndex

         ```
-    13.Provide parameter value as **999**
+    13. Provide parameter value as **999**
     14. Under **Field List** > Click on **New** > select **argument** as **Structure**

-2. Get Error of Metadata Activity
+3. Get Error of Metadata Activity

     1. Drag and drop **Set Variable** activity into the work area > Name it as **Get Error of Metadata activity**
     2. connect **Get Metadata** fail with **Set Variable**